What are the terms of the NeighborhoodLIFT funding?

 Beginning June 1, come back to this website to learn about program eligibility and next steps.

-Once a buyer is determined to be eligible for NeighborhoodLIFT, how quickly will the proccess move forward?
+Once a buyer is determined to be eligible for NeighborhoodLIFT, how quickly will the process move forward?

 Once a buyer has an executed contract on a home, they should return to this website to request an Eligibility Determination Session.
 Borrowers should complete their Eligibility Determination Session no less than 21 calendar days prior to the closing date listed on their purchase and sales agreement.
 Even if a borrower has a purchase and sale agreement, no closings may take place before July 2, 2018.
 Once a borrower is determined to be eligible, a commitment letter will be issued with a copy sent to the first mortgage lender.
 The first mortgage lender will then prepare documents for closing and provide copies of the required documents to Homewise at least 14 calendar days prior to closing.
 Homewise will then have all documents prepared for the closing.